ejarzo/itp-blog/content/blog/pcomp-lap-tone-output/index.md

 <p></p>

-Each FSR is mapped to a note, making a three-key musical instrument.
+Each FSR is now mapped to a note, creating a three-key musical instrument.

 <p>
 <video controls name="Playing notes using FSRs" src="IMG_6354.mov"></video>